Djelloul007/WireMock_compatible_mocking_service/README.md

 # How it work ?

 - record the responses from the service to mock see http://wiremock.org/docs/running-standalone/
-- Build the docke image using the Dockerfile "docker build -t mockbackend ."
+- Build the docke image using the Dockerfile "docker build -t mockbackend ." dont forget to copy the mappings & __files
 - Run your container          "docker run -d -p 8080:8080 mockbackend"